gh-tui-tools/gh-review-conductor/README.md

 - 🔍 Fetches review comments from GitHub PRs
 - 💡 Parses GitHub suggestion blocks
-- ✨ Interactive UI for reviewing changes with colored diff output
+- ✨ **Interactive UI** for all commands with colored author names and status indicators
+  - Cyan for regular users, Yellow for bot accounts
+  - ✅ Green for resolved, ⚠️ Yellow for unresolved status
+  - Rich preview pane with full comment details
+  - Ctrl+E to edit files in `$EDITOR`, Ctrl+B to open in browser
 - 🔗 Clickable links (OSC8) to view comments on GitHub
 - 🎯 Apply changes directly to local files
 - 🔄 Handles multi-line suggestions